The Short Answer

 Letting agents and landlords receiving that volume of interest are not going to wait for every applicant to see the listing.
 They typically respond to the first batch of enquiries, arrange viewings, and move forward.
 By the time your batched Rightmove alert arrives several hours later, the agent may have already filled their viewing slots or shortlisted applicants.

 This is the core problem: Rightmove's alert system is built for Rightmove's operational convenience, not for the speed renters actually need.
-We covered the impact of this delay in more detail in our guide to instant Rightmove alerts.
+We covered the impact of this delay in more detail in our guide to getting instant Rightmove alerts.

 Your Options for Getting Faster Alerts